 The Jé and Mé colleges were established to train monks, over a 20 year programme of philosophical knowledge, which concludes with a Geshé degree.
 The Ngakpa college, which predated the other two colleges, was exclusively devoted to the practice of tantric ritual.

 Travelers guide to Sera Monastery

 The main interest things to do in the monastery to see the monks debating every afternoon on week days, from Monday to Saturday.
-The debating can date back to the Buddha time.
-After the teachers preaches the philosophy the student will then debate among themselves for the clearer understanding to the philosophy.
-Buddha once told, “As we bite in the gold to check if it is real or not, every one should check is teaching and if it is true then follow”.
+The debating tradition can date back to the Buddha time.
+After the teachers preaches the philosophy, the students will then debate among themselves for the clearer understanding to the philosophy.
+Buddha once told, “As we bite in the gold to check if it is real or fake, every one should check his teaching and if it is true then follow”.
 In the debate the one who is sitting is the answerer and the one standing is the questioner.
 Clapping with tapping one foot on the ground is the gesture and circulating the Mala above the answerer is the gesture of getting the wrong answer.
 This could be used in the form of examination, specially when some one the appearing to Geshe degree which is equivalent to PHD of modern education system.